salama/object-machine/design/bootstrap.md

 #### Compiler bootstrap

 Since a compiler is familiar to every programmar, let's start by looking at a how that bootstraps itself.
-A jiting virtual machine build on that, but makes the distinction of compile and runtime more complicated.
+A jiting virtual machine builds on that, but makes the distinction of compile and runtime more complicated.

 If CS is the compilers source code and CC a preexisting compiler for the language, then we call the executable that CC creates by compiling CS, CX: